Ajoo/ajoo.github.io-src/content/SDR/RTL-SDR Hardware.md

 Many forms of radio communication systems were designed with analog technology in mind.
 Software Defined Radio (**SDR**) is a communication system where part of the traditionally analog signal processing, accomplished by means of analog electronic circuits is replaced by digital signal processing (DSP, accomplished my means of analog to digital conversion/digital to analog conversion (ADC/DAC) and any form of computers or embedded system running DSP software.

 By replacing hardware components with software, through inserting an ADC/DAC as far upstream the signal flow as possible and processing the digital signal instead, very flexible and general purpose systems can be realized since software is much easier to change than hardware components.
-Ideally, one would place an ADC or DAC directly at the antenna for maximum flexibility  but this is not practical and SDR systems typically include a flexible [radio frequency (RF) front-end](https://en.wikipedia.org/wiki/RF_front_end) before sampling as in the high level diagram below depicting the typical SDR system:
+Ideally, one would place an ADC or DAC directly at the antenna for maximum flexibility  but this is not practical and SDR systems typically include a flexible [radio frequency (RF) front-end](https://en.wikipedia.org/wiki/RF_front_end) before sampling as in the conceptual diagram below depicting the typical SDR system based on the one that can be found on [Wikipedia's SDR Page](https://en.wikipedia.org/wiki/Software-defined_radio):

 ![Conceptual SDR system]({filename}/images/SDR_system.svg)